 PAs are trusted healthcare providers.
 Studies have shown that when PAs practice to the full extent of their abilities and training, hospital readmission rates and lengths of stay decrease and infection rates go down.
 A Harris Poll found extremely high satisfaction rates among Americans who interact with PAs.
 The survey found that 93 percent regard PAs as trusted healthcare providers, 92 percent said that having a PA makes it easier to get a medical appointment and 91 percent believe that PAs improve the quality of healthcare.

 PAs are in heavy demand.
 Three quarters of PAs receive multiple job offers upon passing their initial licensing and certification exams.
 Studies show that the most financially successful hospitals maximize their use of PAs.
 The PA profession has been named by several top media outlets, including Forbes and USA Today, as the most promising job in America.
 The demand for PAs increased more than 300 percent from 2011 to 2014, according to the healthcare search firm Merritt Hawkins.
-As of January 2016, there were more than 108,000 certified PAs nationwide who interact with patients upwards of 350 million times annually.
+As of December 2016, there were more than 115,500 PAs nationwide who interact with patients upwards of 350 million times annually.

 PAs’ specific duties depend on:

 - The setting in which they work